Play in nature: making dens

 Learning how to build a den in the forest

-Building a den in a forest near your campsite can help kids made memories they’ll cherish.
-Follow the instructions below to create the two most popular types of den.
+Follow the instructions below to create one of the two most popular types of den.

 Assemble all the materials